StarKRE22/Atomic/Docs/Elements/Functions/IPredicates.md

 The **IPredicate** interfaces are specialized forms of [functions](IFunctions.md) that evaluate a condition and return `true` or `false`, useful in filtering, validation, and decision-making logic.

-There are several interfaces of predicaes, depending on the number of arguments the actions take:
+There are several interfaces of predicates, depending on the number of arguments they take:

 - [IPredicate&lt;R&gt;](IPredicate.md) — Predicate without parameters.
 - [IPredicate&lt;T, R&gt;](IPredicate%601.md) — Predicate that takes one argument.